mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-**IMPORTANT** Before you can test this in your app, you have to allow the app to
+**IMPORTANT** Before you can do this, you must allow the app to perform external
-perform external API requests.
-Just add this to `Info.plist` (in a real life app,
+requests.
+Just add this to `Info.plist` (in a real world app, you should specify
-though, you should specify the exact domains that the app is allowed to access):
+the exact domains):

 ```
 <key>NSAppTransportSecurity</key>